danger/awesome-danger/README.md

 - [danger-plugin-slack](https://github.com/julon/danger-plugin-slack) - DangerJS plugin to send report & message to Slack.
 - [danger-plugin-typetalk](https://github.com/is2ei/danger-plugin-typetalk) - DangerJS plugin to send report & message to Typetalk.
 - [danger-plugin-no-test-shortcuts](https://github.com/macklinu/danger-plugin-no-test-shortcuts) - Danger plugin to prevent merging test shortcuts (.only and .skip).
+- [danger-plugin-lerna](https://github.com/alexandermendes/danger-plugin-lerna) - Reports which packages in a lerna mono-repo will be published.

 ### Swift (danger-swift)